lilariico/Lilarii/README.md

 ## Hello <3

 ## Note:
-This is my brand GitHub account, so all projects displayed here are works that are commercially sold on my Etsy shop.
+This is my brand GitHub account, so all projects displayed here are works that are sold on my Etsy shop.

 ## Twitch Widget Series:
 🌸 [Cherry Blossom Chat & Alerts] (coming soon!)